NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 ### Page 3: Powdery Mildew Detection
 Business Requirement 2 & 3
 - Upload pictures of cherry leaves to determine if they are affected by powdery mildew and download a report of the analysis.
 - You can download a set of healthy or powdery mildew-infected leaves for a live prediction here.
-(A link to the kaggle dataset is availble)
+(A link to the kaggle dataset is available)
 - A user can upload an image/s using the file uploader widget.
-An image of the uploaded image/s is shown back to the user as well as a plot visually representing the prediction that the ML model has predicted on teh image/s added by the user.
-An analysis report is shown with the image/s name and result is shown with a link to give the user the option of downloading the report in a csv format.
+An image of the uploaded image/s is shown back to the user as well as a plot visually representing the prediction that the ML model has predicted on the image/s added by the user.
+An analysis report is shown with the image/s name and the result is shown with a link to give the user the option of downloading the report in a csv format.

 <details>
 <summary>Image Uploader</summary>